Wooden combination lock

 The left-right-left combination lock trick

 There's no reason a combination lock has to be opened turning right left right.
-Really, any set of rotations that lines up the rotors will do.
-This video demonstrates opening a lock by turning left-right-left, although that involves dialing the lock to a different set of numbers than the regular right-left-right combination.
+Really.
+Any set of rotations that lines up the rotors will do.
+This video demonstrates opening a lock by turning left-right-left.
+This involves dialing the lock to a different set of numbers than the regular right-left-right combination.

 How to work out the left-right-left combination